top of page

 I'm Katie, our club Mental Health Champion.

-I'm here to support members to improve their mental health through running, and support people experiencing mental health problems to start running, get back into running, or continue running.
+I'm here to support members to improve their mental health through running, and support people experiencing difficulty with their mental health, to start or get back into running, and continue running.

-Outside of MRC I work part-time as a qualified professional coach, supporting people to make meaningful, and most importantly, manageable changes towards the life they wish to lead.
+Outside of MRC I work as a professional coach, supporting people to make meaningful, and most importantly, manageable changes towards the life they wish to lead.

-Although the role of mental health champion isn't to act as a coach or MH practitioner, I view my skills as a coach and the ethical standards I abide by (e.g. maintaining client confidentiality, and having awareness of when to refer people on to other, appropriate specialists) are beneficial.
+Although the role of mental health champion isn't to act as a coach or MH practitioner, my skills as a coach, and the ethical standards I adhere to (e.g. maintaining client confidentiality, and having awareness of when to refer people on to other, appropriate specialists) are beneficial.